 Education for Sustainability was formed out of the recognition that there is a distinct difference between “education about sustainable development and education for sustainable development.”
 The former was seen to be a theoretical exercise while the latter asked for the educative process to be used as a tool to achieve sustainability (McKeown, 2002).

 The Cloud Institute for Sustainability Education was founded in 1995 as a program of The American Forum for Global Education known as the Sustainability Education Center.
 From its inception, The Cloud Institute has been a pioneer of Education for Sustainability.
-Jaimie P. Cloud, founder and president, has dedicated over thirty years to:
+Jaimie P. Cloud, founder and president, has been dedicated to: